 You don’t need to spend a fortune to get started.
 You can pick up tools as you go, just like most people do when learning regular crochet.

-When you’re ready, explore the Stitch Library for more awesome things to learn.
+When you’re ready, explore the Stitch Library, our guide to crochet abbreviations, and our list of crochet symbols for more awesome things to learn.
 The ones with videos are marked with a Video Banner.

 Go to your local craft store or buy yarn online.